PRODI3GY/100_DAYS_OF_CODE-C-/DAY-6/README.md

              - Arrays are also advantageous when storing collections of data which makes it easy to sort and search through them.
              - Individual elements in an array can be accessed by "indexing".
              - Indexing is a method used to retrieve elements in an array.
 When an element is stored in an array, it is assigned a number according to the position it is stored, if it is the first element of the array, it's index is 0, the second element's index is 1.
 This is the principle used in array indexing, so if you want to retrieve the 1st element of an array you have to specify index 0.
-            * - Since an array stores only elements of a specific data type can one type cast to bypass this? or is there another way to bypass this? we need to investigate how an array is implemented in C.
+            * - Since an array stores only elements of a specific data type can one type cast to bypass this? or is there another way to bypass this?
+I will investigate if there is a way to bypass this and a good place to start is checking how an array is implemented in C(If I can understand it lol).

+3. SCANF     - User input is data given by the person using the program.
+             - User input can be requested by the program so often you have to find a way to create this interaction, for example you can output text on the screen to ask a user to give you certain data after the user does something with your program or initially when the user runs your program.
+             - You have to restrict the type of data the program receives from the user because this is usually the origin of vulnerabilities that can be used to hack your program.
-3. SCANF     - Scanf is a function used to take input from the user or from a file.
+             - Scanf is a function used to take input from the user or from a file.
              - Scanf takes 2 arguments, a string and the address where the input will be stored.
              - The 1st argument can be a format specifier which tells scanf what kind of input it is expecting.
              - You get the memory address of where a value will be stored by adding '&' before the variable name where the value will be stored.
 For example &number where 'number' is the name of a variable. '&number' refers to the memory address of where the value stored by number resides/stays.